jagannath79/UDActiveDirectoryPortal/README.md

 ![Image of UDADUsers](https://github.com/jagannath79/UDActiveDirectoryPortal/blob/main/ADUsers.JPG)

+When you search an AD Account with SamAccountName/NetworkID it will display the below details of the users:

+* User Details
+* Group Membership Details
+* extensionAttribute Details (Here in my case I have taken (extensionAttribute2, extensionAttribute5 and msDS-cloudExtensionAttribute2

 AD OnBoarding Tab: This form creates a new user account depending on the values passed in the form.
 Note: This feature will not work with lot of the people as I have coded this for a special use case where it connects to the SQL Database to fetch the template account that needs to be copied.

 AD Group Creation Tan: This form creates a new Security Group.